 “I bought it in a flea market in Barcelona,” said Frank.
 “Years and years ago, that was.
 I was a young man.
 There was a girl.
 Nice little thing.
 The guitar, I mean.
-Stays in tune quite well.
+Keeps its tune.
 There’s no room for it in the van, so it’s going on the skip if you don’t want it.”

-I picked it up and strummed a chord; it smelled of old smoke and Chinese takeaways, but sounded OK.
+I picked it up and strummed a chord.
+It smelled of old smoke and Chinese takeaways.

 “Thanks, Frank,” I said.